bosslee/Launchbyte/pages/podcast.md

   key: Podcast
   order: 3
 ---
 Here you can find two podcasts.

-They are all hosted in Spotify now.
+They are available on Apple Podcasts, Spotify and all the available podcast players.

+Currently I am podding at "Bosslee Tech Support"